London, St Andrew's Holborn Church

 The philanthropist Coram would have been moved by the tragic events here in 1826 when a surgeon named William Marsden discovered a homeless girl on the church steps.
 The girl was suffering from hypothermia, but when Marsden attempted to gain help from nearby hospitals, none would grant her admission, and the child died in Marsden's arms.
 The experience led him to found the Royal Free Hospital to care for the poor.

 Other historic people linked to St Andrew's include Benjamin Disraeli, the Victorian politician, who became a member of the Anglican church here in 1817.
 Charles Dickens had his character Bill Sykes gaze up at the tower in his novel Oliver Twist.

 In 1941 the church was hit by a German bomb, and though the exterior survived, the interior was gutted.
 The church was rebuilt 'brick for brick' to Wren's original design.
 When the church reopened it did so to serve the working population of the city, rather than people who actually lived within the parish.

 Other historic highlights include an organ played by George Frederick Handel.
 The organ casing, pulpit, and font were all brought here from the Foundling Hospital chapel.
-Another famous organist to be organist at St Andrews was Daniel Purcell (1713-1717) the brother (or perhaps cousin) of composer Henry Purcell.
+Another famous musician to be organist at St Andrew's was Daniel Purcell (1713-1717) the brother (or perhaps the cousin) of composer Henry Purcell.